These delectable mashed potatoes not only have a subtle garlic taste, but also a light smoky flavor with each and every bite.

 Amount and Size of the Potatoes:

-- The recipe calls for 7 medium-size Russet potatoes.
-But if some of the potatoes are smaller than others, cut the larger ones in half.
-The idea is to have them all be about the same size, so they cook at the same rate.
+1. This recipe calls for 7 medium-size Russet potatoes.
+But if some of the potatoes are smaller than others, cut the larger ones in half (so that they’re all about the same size, and cook at the same rate).

 Cooking the Potatoes:

-- The potatoes cook more evenly when added to cold water as opposed to adding them to hot or boiling water.
-Because if added to boiling water the outside of the potato cooks faster than the inside.
+1. The potatoes cook more evenly when added to cold water (if added to boiling water, the outside of the potato cooks faster than the inside).

 Mashing the Potatoes:

-- The mashed potatoes should be hot enough to melt the smoked Gouda cheese when it's mixed in.
-If not, put the mashed potatoes in a microwavable bowl and warm them at very short intervals (so not to overheat them) until the cheese melts.
+2. The mashed potatoes should be hot enough to melt the smoked Gouda cheese when it’s mixed in.
+If not, put the mashed potatoes in a microwavable bowl and warm them in the microwave at very short intervals (so not to overheat them) until the cheese melts.

 Salt: